 Children.
-Twin Oaks does accept new members with children, but only when there is child space available, and unfortunately we rarely have child space available.
+Twin Oaks does accept new members with children when there is child space available.
 Families visit longer than the standard three weeks, and must make arrangements with the Child Board.
-If you are a family interested in community living, we maintain a list of communities we are in contact with who are interested in having more children living at their communities.
+If you are a family interested in community living we also maintain a list of communities we are in contact with that are interested in having more children living at their communities.

 For more information please contact us by email with "Visiting Family" in the subject line or contact us using our webform—put "Visiting Family" in the comments area of the webform.

 Age Policy for Joining Twin Oaks.
 Twin Oaks has members of all ages—people in their 20s to those in their 80s.
-Our Visitor Program is open to everyone, regardless of age.
+People of all ages participate in the Visitor Program.
 However, in order to keep a balance of members in all age ranges, the community has decided to adopt a limit on the number of "pensioners" (members who are over a certain age and therefore work fewer hours than younger members, according to our labor policies) that we accept for membership and this means that we have put a "hold" on accepting for membership anyone over the age of 54, until our average age drops.
-The average member age changes with arrivals and departures; thus the age limit hold will be removed whenever the average age again drops below 55.
+The average member age changes with arrivals and departures; thus the age limit hold will be removed whenever the average age again drops below 40.